L.Dip.SCSM (Perf) (Hons), Dip.SCSM (Ch.M), AMusA (Organ), AMusA (Piano)

 Based in Albury-Wodonga

 James Flores began his musical career with piano lessons at the age of 4 under the guidance of his aunt, Aurora Flores.
 Since then, he has been a regular participant at the Albury-Wodonga Eisteddfod and has won the age championships several times throughout his school years.
 He has also been Junior Champion of the Bernstein Piano Competition held at Shepparton and a finalist at the Bernstein Piano Competition held in Ringwood.
 James also studied the violin, with the late Margaret Moore, and participated in numerous Border Music Camps and as a member of the Murray Conservatorium Orchestra.
-James has successfully completed the piano AMEB grades and attained the AMusA on the instrument in 2009.
+James successfully completed the piano AMEB grades and attained the AMusA in 2009.

 In 2011, James became interested in sacred music and the organ.
 He first began lessons on the organ under the instruction of Benedict Wilson and subsequently became sub-organist for the Schola Cantorum at St Patrick’s Church, Albury.
 James was actively involved in the Schola’s liturgical activities, concerts and the production of three CDs.
 From 2014, he continued his organ studies under the guidance of Dr Allan Beavis as Organ Scholar of the St Matthew’s Music Association.
+In 2017, James placed second in the Ringwood Classical Organ Competition (Melbourne, VIC).
+James has participated in masterclasses with renowned organists such as Daniel Moult (London, UK) and Johann Vexo (Choir Organist, Notre Dame de Paris).

 James’ involvement in church music ministry spans over several parishes of the Albury, NSW, area.
 James enjoys the demanding but rewarding challenges in contributing to the various liturgies of the Christian church and his ongoing development as a recitalist and liturgical organist.
 James hopes that the organ will be a treasured instrument for many more generations to come.